EliasVansteenkiste/transfer_few-shot_zero-shot/hibashi/models/pretrain/results.md

 Average top 5 accuracy for Socks: 0.9834
 Average top 1 accuracy for Formal Shoes: 0.9245
 Average top 5 accuracy for Formal Shoes: 0.9856
-Average top 1 accuracy for Perfume and Body Mist: 0.0000
+Average top 1 accuracy for Perfume and Body Mist: 0.0000  (No training data for this category)
-Average top 5 accuracy for Perfume and Body Mist: 0.0000
+Average top 5 accuracy for Perfume and Body Mist: 0.0000  (No training data for this category)
 Average top 1 accuracy for Jeans: 0.9889
 Average top 5 accuracy for Jeans: 0.9889